 Indoor optical fiber cables generally feature a non-metallic structure, with aramid fibers commonly used as the cable’s strength member, contributing to enhanced flexibility.

-The mechanical performance of indoor optical fiber cables is typically lower than that of outdoor cables.
 For instance, when comparing indoor cables designed for vertical cabling with better mechanical performance to outdoor cables used in weaker mechanical environments such as pipes and non-self-supporting aerial cables, indoor cables have better allowable tensile force and allowable flattening force.

 Indoor optical fiber cables usually do not require considerations for moisture-proofing, water resistance, or UV resistance.
 Therefore, the structure of indoor cables is much simpler than that of outdoor cables.
 The sheath of indoor optical fiber cables comes in a variety of colors, typically corresponding to the types of fiber optic cables, as shown in the figure below.

-Compared to outdoor cables, indoor optical fiber cables have shorter spans and often require termination at both ends.
 Therefore, indoor cables commonly appear in the form of patch cords, where the middle section is the indoor optical fiber cable.
 To facilitate termination, the fiber cores of indoor cables usually consist of tight-buffered fibers with a diameter of 900μm (while outdoor cables typically use colored fibers with diameters of 250μm or 200μm).

 Due to deployment in indoor environments, indoor optical fiber cables must possess certain flame-retardant capabilities.
 Depending on the flame-retardant rating, the cable sheath employs different flame-retardant materials, such as flame-retardant polyethylene, polyvinyl chloride, low-smoke zero halogen flame-retardant polyolefin, etc.